-Taocaicai is our community marketplace that offers consumers next-day pick-up services for daily consumer groceries and fresh goods at neighborhood pick-up points.
+Taocaicai is our community marketplace that offers consumers next-day pick-up services for a wide range of groceries and fresh goods at neighborhood pickup points.
 Leveraging the strong product and supply chain capabilities of Sun Art, Taobao Deals and Lingshoutong, Taocaicai provides consumers with a broad selection of quality groceries and fresh produce at competitive prices.
-In fiscal year 2023, Taocaicai has rapidly established solid market presence in regions that have large population with meaningful consumption power, generating strong GMV growth.
+In fiscal year 2022, Taocaicai has rapidly established market presence in regions that have large population with meaningful consumption power and successfully completed the development of a network of core regional distribution centers and warehouses in these targeted regions, generating robust GMV growth.
+Taocaicai is driving higher penetration into our China annual active consumers' purchases of food, grocery and fresh produce, which enhances consumers' purchase frequency and stickiness on our various platforms.
+More than 50% of Taocaicai's annual active consumers were firsttime fresh produce buyers on our various platforms for the twelve months ended March 31, 2022.
 At the same time, Taocaicai's unit economics per order has continued to improve, benefitting from higher regional order density, and improving gross margin from enhanced supply chain capabilities.